A Guide to IVDR Regulations

 Written by: UK NEQAS IIA, published on: 20 Nov 2024

-Regulation (EU) 2017/746 IVDR (In Vitro Diagnostic Regulation) is a European Union regulation that governs the use of in vitro diagnostic (IVD) medical devices, which are tools used to test samples like blood or tissue.
-Regulation (EU) 2017/746 was implemented on 26th May 2022.
+Regulation (EU) 2017/746 IVDR (In Vitro Diagnostic Regulation) is a European Union regulation that governs the use of in vitro diagnostic medical devices (IVDs).
+The EU IVDR sets requirements for safety, performance, traceability, and regulatory oversight of diagnostic devices used to test samples such as blood, tissue, and other biological materials.

 The IVDR sets consistent standards for safety and quality for medical devices used in in vitro diagnostics across all countries where the regulation is enforced.
 In this article, we’ll explore IVDR regulations in more depth, including the background of IVDR and why it’s important.